filip091/Cpp_primer_plus_solutions/README.md

 # Cpp_primer_plus_solutions
-These are my solutions to some exercises from book C++ Primer plus
+These are my solutions to some exercises from book C++ Primer plus 6th edition